 For an arc flash there is two ways you can get into trouble.

 The first way is by touching the wrong thing... creating an arc... and starting an Arc Flash.
 The second way is by interacting with the gear in a manner than it’s not supposed to be interacted with... like racking a breaker on a live bus (yes... hard to believe but go check your user manual... it won’t say rack on live bus).

 If you’ve got an arc flash, that will be too hot for your liking and your doing something that’s risky enough to get it started then put on your Arc Flash Clothing or go get a chicken switch (or some other Arc Flash mitigation technique)

 And just for the record... you’re going to need to do procedure #2 before you ever do procedure #1... once you’ve tested (or applied grounds for HV work) then you are good to go.
-Need support in performing an Arc Flash Risk Assessment?
+Find out how we can support you in performing an Arc Flash Risk Assessment.
 Click here and see how we can help.